medusouzoa/BigPicture/README.md

-You can find the Requirements Analysis Document and Software Design Document under related field.
+You can find the Requirements Analysis Document, Software Design Document, Project Thesis under related field.